 Precursor Security may update these terms from time to time.
 The updated version will be identified by a revised “Last updated” date and takes effect as soon as it is posted.
 Your continued access to or use of the Service after a change constitutes acceptance of the updated terms.
 If you do not agree to a change, your sole remedy is to cease using the Service.

 No waiver.
-No failure or delay by Precursor Security in exercising any right or remedy under these terms shall operate as a waiver of that right or remedy, nor shall any single or partial exercise preclude any other or further exercise.
-A waiver is effective only if given in writing by Precursor Security.
+No failure or delay by Precursor Security in exercising any right or remedy under these terms shall operate as a waiver of it, and no single or partial exercise shall preclude any further exercise.

 Questions about these terms, or about the Service generally, can be sent to info@precursorsecurity.com, or by post to Leeds HQ, 55 St Paul's Street, Leeds, LS1 2TE, United Kingdom.